 Dinner is served in the restaurant with a glass of wine.

-At the end of the day you will paddle back to Portage Resort Hotel.
-Here you will be able to catch up with the rest of your group who may have been walking from Punga Cove to Portage Resort Hotel.
+At the end of the day you will paddle back to The Portage .
+Here you will be able to catch up with the rest of your group who may have been walking from Punga Cove Resort to The Portage.